GemmaButcher-dev/itscool-ms3/TESTING.md

     As a student, I want to see slang words organized by their first letter, so I can easily find terms that I hear frequently.

   ItScool provides:<br>
       * A bootstrap accordion where students can browse slang words and their corresponding terminology grouped by the letter they begin with.
-This can be seen [here](documents/readme/accordion.png).
+This can be seen [here](documents/readme/accordion.png).<br>

 ✅   Report Incorrect or Inappropriate Content:
-    As a student, I want to report slang entries that are incorrect, outdated, or inappropriate, so I can help maintain a positive and accurate dictionary.
+    As a student, I want to report slang entries that are incorrect, outdated, or inappropriate, so I can help maintain a positive and accurate dictionary.<br>

   ItScool provides:<br>
-      * A delete slang word page where users can request a slang word and its related fields to be deleted from the dictionary if a users feels it is incorrect or innapropriate for the user groups.
+      * A delete slang word page where users can request a slang word and its related fields to be deleted from the dictionary if a users feels it is incorrect or innapropriate for the user groups.<br>
-      * A clearly labelled delete slang page which can be navigated to from the nav bar.
+      * A clearly labelled delete slang page which can be navigated to from the nav bar.<br>
-      * A simple, clear delete slang form that takes the slang word to be deleted and submits it to admin for approval.
+      * A simple, clear delete slang form that takes the slang word to be deleted and submits it to admin for approval.<br>

 ![screenshot](documents/readme/delete_nav.png)

 ✅  Save Favourite Slang:
-   As a student, I want to be able to save my favourite slang words to a favourites list in my user dashboard.
+   As a student, I want to be able to save my favourite slang words to a favourites list in my user dashboard.<br>

   ItScool provides:<br>
-      * A heart shaped favourite button that allows users to add favourite slang words to be added to a favourites list in their user profile dashboard page.
+      * A heart shaped favourite button that allows users to add favourite slang words to be added to a favourites list in their user profile dashboard page.<br>
       * Favourite buttons located in both the accordion and search results sections, next to slang words.
-These can be seen below.
+These can be seen below.<br>

 ![screenshot](documents/readme/result_favourite.png)
 ![screenshot](documents/readme/favourite_accordion.png)

 ✅  Contribute School-Specific Slang:
-    As a student, I want to contribute slang that’s specific to my age, school type or region, so I can share it with other students who may find it relevant or interesting.
+    As a student, I want to contribute slang that’s specific to my age, school type or region, so I can share it with other students who may find it relevant or interesting.<br>

   ItScool provides:<br>
-    * A add slang page where users can add slang words that ,pending approval, will be added to the dictionary allowing users to contribute, making the concept user centric.
-This can be seen [here](documents/readme/add_slang.png).
+    * A add slang page where users can add slang words that, pending approval, will be added to the dictionary allowing users to contribute, making the concept user centric.
+This can be seen [here](documents/readme/add_slang.png).<br>

 ##### back to [top](#table-of-contents)